14 Authentic Lebanese Breakfast Dishes + Spice Guide! (2025)

 Fava beans, also known as broad beans, are an excellent breakfast choice to aid your digestive system.
 They’re super rich in folate, which helps the production of red blood cells which, in turn, help your blood transport oxygen around the body.
 Neat!

-It’s as simple as throwing the contents of the tin into a small saucepan, mashing it down a bit with a fork as it cooks, then drizzling salt and olive oil over the top.
+It’s as simple as throwing the contents of the tin into a small saucepan, mashing it down a bit with a fork as it cooks, then drizzling salt and extra virgin olive oil over the top.

 Best way to make hummus?
 Check it out: